ufal/nametag3/README.md

 into a set of predefined categories, such as names of persons, locations, organizations, etc.

-NameTag 3 achieves state-of-the-art performance on 21 test datasets in 15
+NameTag 3 achieves state-of-the-art performance on 33 test datasets in 23
-languages: Cebuano, Chinese, Croatian, Czech, Danish, English, Norwegian Bokmål, Norwegian Nynorsk, Portuguese, Russian, Serbian, Slovak, Swedish, Tagalog, and Ukrainian.
-It also delivers competitive results on Arabic, Dutch, German, Maghrebi, and Spanish, as of February 2025.
+languages: Cebuano, Chinese, Croatian, Czech, Danish, English, German, Greek, Hebrew, Indonesian, Japanese, Korean, Norwegian Bokmål, Norwegian Nynorsk, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Swedish, Tagalog, and Ukrainian.
+It also delivers competitive results on Arabic, Dutch, Maghrebi Arabic, and Spanish, as of May 2026.

-NameTag 3 offers trained models for the following 17 languages: Arabic, Chinese, Croatian, Czech, Danish, Dutch, English, German, Maghrebi Arabic French, Norwegian Bokmål, Norwegian Nynorsk, Portuguese, Serbian, Slovak, Spanish, Swedish, and Ukrainian.
+NameTag 3 offers trained models for the following 20 languages: Arabic, Chinese, Croatian, Czech, Danish, Dutch, English, German, Greek, Hebrew, Maghrebi Arabic, Norwegian Bokmål, Norwegian Nynorsk, Portuguese, Serbian, Slovak, Slovenian, Spanish, Swedish, and Ukrainian.

 NameTag 3 is a free software under [Mozilla Public License 2.0](htts://www.mozilla.org/MPL/2.0/), and the linguistic models are free for non-commercial use and distributed under [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/), although for some models the original data used to create the model may impose additional licensing conditions.
 NameTag is versioned using [Semantic Versioning](https://semver.org./).